billroy/bitlash/README.md

-2.0 RC3d Release Notes -- June 4, 2011
+## 2.0 RC3d Release Notes -- June 4, 2011

-Quick Start for SD Card Support:
+### Quick Start for SD Card Support:

 - Download and install Bitlash 2.0 RC3d from http://bitlash.net
 - Download and install SD Card library from http://beta-lib.googlecode.com/files/SdFatBeta20110604.zip
 - Restart Arduino 0022, open examples->bitlash->bitlashsd and upload to your Arduino

-Quick Start without SD Card Support:
+### Quick Start without SD Card Support:

 - Download and install Bitlash 2.0 RC3d from http://bitlash.net
 - Edit libraries/bitlash/src/bitlash-instream.c to turn off the SDFILE define at or near line 32, make this:
 		#define SDFILE
 	look like this:
 		//#define SDFILE
-	- If you are using a Mega2560, edit SdFat/../SdFatConfig.h @ line 85, make this change:
+- If you are using a Mega2560, edit SdFat/SdFatConfig.h @ line 85, make this change:
-		#define MEGA_SOFT_SPI 1
+	\#define MEGA_SOFT_SPI 1
 - Restart Arduino 0022, open examples->bitlash->bitlashdemo and upload to your Arduino

-Summary for this version:
+### Summary for this version:

 - Runs scripts from SDCard file systems
 - Has a language worth running from a file
 - String arguments!
 	printf("%d:%d:%d\n",h,m,s)
 - Can write SDFILE from script, too: fprintf("logfile.dat","%d:%d:%d\n",h,m,s)

 - Tested on and requires Arduino 0022